guidomperosino/sytex_backend_challenge/README.md

 ## What we expect

 You can go for whatever you think it's the best solution for this assignment, both code and API design!
+Just a couple of pointers:

+- Use python as the main programming language, but any style, framework, coding tooling you feel comfortable with.
+- Use any data persistence (memory included) as long as the objectives are met.

 We'll check for these things in order of importance:

 - API developer consumer experience.
 - Whether the solution embraces standard software development patterns and practices.